Matcha Health Benefits

 The participants who drank at least 5 cups of green tea per day had a significantly lower risk of dying (especially from cardiovascular disease) than those who drank less than one cup of tea per day.

-Another study found that consuming 10 cups of green tea per day can lower total cholesterol, however, consuming 4 cups or less had no effect on cholesterol levels.
+Another study found that consuming 10 cups of green tea per day can lower total cholesterol.
+However, drinking 4 cups or less had no effect on cholesterol levels.

-Although this has not been specifically studied with matcha, because matcha is essentially very potent green tea, it could be expected that this effect occurs with the consumption of matcha in much lower quantities.
+Although this has not been studied explicitly with matcha, because matcha is essentially very potent green tea, it could be expected that this effect occurs with matcha consumption in much lower quantities.